 Document scanning and document conversion are two forms of imaging—you’re taking a document and either physically scanning it to a digital version, or converting it from one media (tape backup, paper, microfilm, etc.) to a digital format.

 Document imaging is still a form of conversion—you’re taking a version of something and creating a digital copy of it, it’s just the file can’t be edited or manipulated.

 What Are the Advantages of Digitizing/Imaging a Document?

 - It saves you time: Digitized files makes finding data easier and less time-consuming.

-- It gives you an off-site backup instantly: If disaster strikes, all of the records that hold your company together might be destroyed—having digital copies stored off-site will give you the ability to get back on your feet quickly.
+- It instantly gives you an off-site backup: If disaster strikes, all of the records that hold your company together might be destroyed—having digital copies stored off-site will give you the ability to get back on your feet quickly.

 - You can access it anywhere: Have you ever forgotten an important document at home?
 Digitizing documents and storing them on a cloud storage service gives you the ability to access that document with any device that’s connected to the internet.